SiR-Frazier/Dig-A-Pony/README.md

 return to project and add the firebasecredentials to the api-keys.ts file inside of the var masterFirebaseConfig { }.

-Comment out the api-keys.ts content.

--Run npm install again.
+Run npm install again.

--Run ng serve.
+Run ng serve.

--Uncomment out the api-keys.ts content.

--Go to http://localhost:4200/ in your preferred browser.
+Go to http://localhost:4200/ in your preferred browser.

+##Firebase link:

+View project on Firebase here: https://code-review3-ade63.firebaseapp.com/

+##Github Repository:

+View the Github repository here: https://github.com/SiR-Frazier/week3review

 ## Technologies used